-The purpose of the UOW Community Engagement team, as part of the Office of Advancement, is to facilitate mutually beneficial connections between our communities and UOW.
+The purpose of the UOW Community Engagement team, as part of the Advancement Division, is to facilitate mutually beneficial connections between our communities and UOW.
 We do this through programs such as the Community Engagement Grants Scheme, our commitment to workplace giving – UOW Cares, acknowledging staff through the Vice-Chancellor’s Awards Excellence in Community Engagement and much more.

 2012 Community Engagement Grants Scheme recipients Dr Holly Tootell and Mr Grant Elmers resource ‘Animal Alphabet Adventures’ was officially launched on June 6 by Professor Ian Brown and an appreciative audience at Kids Uni North.

 Animal Alphabet Adventures is a tool to explore interactive whiteboard resources with Australian content for preschool aged children.
 Dr Tootell said “it was important to us that high quality Australian content was more accessible to the growing number of early years education centres with interactive whiteboard technology.”
 The resource provides ready to use material as well as spaces for the children to collaboratively interact with the material.